wmde/wikibase-release-pipeline/development/scripts/README.md

 All JavaScript and TypeScript development-tool dependencies—including the test harness—are owned by `development/package.json`.
 Image package manifests remain under `development/images` because they provide image names and versions as well as workspace metadata.

 Keep orchestration and argument validation in TypeScript.
 Keep shell scripts for direct process setup and commands whose array and environment handling is clearer in the shell.
-Local development and GitHub Actions should call `wbs-dev` so both paths exercise the same implementation.
+Local development and GitHub Actions should call `./wbs-dev` so both paths exercise the same implementation.